Rick Famuyiwa

-Rick Famuyiwa (born June 18, 1973) is an American filmmaker.
-He is best known for the films The Wood (1999), Brown Sugar (2002), and Dope (2015), as well his work on the television series The Mandalorian.
-His films have been nominated for or won multiple awards, including in 2008, when he received an award for Outstanding Writing in a Motion Picture for the film Talk To Me (2007).
+Rick Famuyiwa (born June 18, 1973) is a Nigerian-American filmmaker and television director.

+He is best known for the films The Wood (1999), Brown Sugar (2002), and Dope (2015), as well as for his work on the television series The Mandalorian, for which he directed six episodes and served as an executive producer for the third season.
+His films have been nominated for or won multiple awards, including in 2008, when he received an NAACP Image Award for Outstanding Writing in a Motion Picture for the film Talk To Me (2007).

 Early life and education

 Famuyiwa grew up near Los Angeles, California in Inglewood.
 The son of Nigerian immigrants, Famuyiwa is a second-generation American.
 Reflecting on his time in Inglewood, Famuyiwa recounts, "People come to L.A. and they expect to see a ghetto like the projects, but that's not the way it's set up.
 Inglewood, in particular, is the furthest thing from a ghetto.
 It's a middle-class community, but it's gotten a bad rap over the years...because of Grand Canyon and Pulp Fiction and other films."

 After high school, Famuyiwa attended the University of Southern California (USC) and double-majored in cinematic arts film & television production and cinematic arts critical studies.
 During his time at the university, Famuyiwa worked intimately with film professor Todd Boyd, who would later help write and produce his first feature film.
 In 1996, prior to graduation, Famuyiwa created a 12-minute short film entitled Blacktop Lingo that garnered critical positive feedback and led to his invitation to the Sundance Filmmaker's Institute.
 In 1997, during his time at the Sundance Director's Lab, Famuyiwa put the finishing touches on The Wood, his first feature film.

 In 1999, Famuyiwa married Glenita Mosley whom he met at the University of California, Los Angeles.